Sample client list

 Richard J Stark is a partner in Cravath, Swaine & Moore LLP’s litigation department.
-His practice emphasises intellectual property, antitrust and other technologically intensive litigation for both plaintiffs and defendants.
+His practice emphasises IP, antitrust and other technologically intensive litigation for both plaintiffs and defendants.

-Mr Stark is also representing Alarm.com in patent infringement litigation brought by Vivint related to Alarm.com’s interactive security and home automation technology, so far eliminating more than 100 claims with respect to five of Vivint’s patents in PTAB decisions, which have been affirmed by the Federal Circuit.
+Mr Stark also represents Alarm.com in patent infringement litigation brought by Vivint related to Alarm.com’s interactive security and home automation technology, so far eliminating over 100 claims with respect to five of Vivint’s patents in PTAB decisions, which have been affirmed by the Federal Circuit.

-Mr Stark has been recognised as a leading IP practitioner by numerous professional publications, including The Legal 500, Lawdragon and the Leaders League Innovation – Technology & Intellectual Property Report.
-Mr Stark serves as chair of the Committee on Intersection of IP and Antitrust Law of the American Bar Association Section of Intellectual Property Law and chair of the Antitrust Committee of the American Intellectual Property Law Association.
-He has also served as co-chair of the 101 Subcommittee of the American Bar Association IP Law Section’s Patent Litigation Committee.
+Mr Stark has been recognised as a leading IP practitioner by numerous publications, including The Legal 500 US, Benchmark Litigation and Lawdragon.
+Mr Stark serves as chair of the Committee on Intersection of IP and Antitrust Law of the American Bar Association (ABA) Section of Intellectual Property Law and chair of the Antitrust Committee of the American Intellectual Property Law Association.
+He has also served as co-chair of the 101 Subcommittee of the ABA IP Law Section’s Patent Litigation Committee.